pslucas0212/rhel-sca-subscriptionmanager/README.md

 ---
 ### Create an activation key with no subscriptions attached.

-- For registering RHEL with Red Hat Subscription Management, I recommend using an Activation Key insteading linking the registration to a user.
+- For registering RHEL with Red Hat Subscription Management, I recommend using an Activation Key instead of linking the registration to a user.
 - Click the Manage drop down link near the upper right of the Red Hat Subscription Mangement page and chose ActivationKeys.

 ![Chose Managae | Activation Keys](/images/S05.png)